 The Zine Project

-The Students’ Union and the Library at UWE Bristol are working together to create a platform for students to share their experiences and thoughts related to the topics of decolonisation and diversity.
-This zine project will represent the students’ voice for the Awarding Gap project, addressing the different themes of the project such as Talking about Race and Decolonising the Curriculum.
+In the 2020/21 academic year, The Students’ Union and the Library at UWE Bristol worked together to create a platform for students to share their experiences and thoughts related to the topics of decolonisation and diversity.
+This zine project represents the students’ voice for the Awarding Gap project, addressing the different themes of the project such as Talking about Race and Decolonising the Curriculum.

-The zine will provide a cross-disciplinary platform for students and staff to share their stories, comments, views on diversity at UWE Bristol and beyond, with a strong focus on decolonisation.
-Being cross-disciplinary will allow readers to gain awareness of how diversity (or the lack of it) affects all parts of our society.
-The content will not be restricted to standard articles but is open to creativity using different forms (eg photos, poems, stories, illustrations, podcasts, etc.).
+The zine provides a cross-disciplinary platform for students and staff to share their stories, comments, views on diversity at UWE Bristol and beyond, with a strong focus on decolonisation.
+Being cross-disciplinary allows readers to gain awareness of how diversity (or the lack of it) affects all parts of our society.

 Support for teaching staff